Skip to main content

 Frequently Asked Questions

-Liminal Universe is a simulation game.
+Liminal Universe is a simulation game with horror, thriller and science fiction themes.

 Liminal Universe is available on PC and Windows.